-Student with disabilities who experience or anticipate barriers to their participation are encouraged to request accommodations via the process outlined in the MSU disability accommodation policy: http://www.missouristate.edu/disability/accommodation.htm.
+Student with disabilities who experience or anticipate barriers to their participation are encouraged to request accommodations via the process outlined in the MSU disability accommodation policy.
 The MSU Disability Resource Center (DRC), Learning Diagnostic Clinic (LDC), and the Access Technology Center are on campus resources for students with disabilities.
 The DRC provides resources and collaborates with students who have health related, sensory, or physical disabilities.
 The LDC provides resources, testing, and collaborates with students who have learning, cognitive, and psychological disabilities.
 The Access Technology Center provides training and assessment of individual needs, conversion of textbooks and academic materials into accessible formats, and provides specialized equipment and software; ATC is able to contribute to the mission of universal design.